hyperledger/fabric-private-chaincode/README.md

     outlined in the Docker documentation for [clients](https://docs.docker.com/network/proxy/) and the [daemon](https://docs.docker.com/config/daemon/systemd/#httphttps-proxy).
 If you run Ubuntu 18.04, make sure you run docker 18.09 or later.
 Otherwise you will run into problems with DNS resolution inside the container.

+Another problem you might encounter when running the sample scripts insofar that some '0.0.0.0' in ``fabric/sgxconfig/core.yaml`` used by clients -- e.g., the peer CLI using the ``address: 0.0.0.0:7051`` config as part of the ``peer`` section -- result in the client being unable to find the server.
+The likely error you will see is ``err: rpc error: code = Unavailable desc = transport is closing``.
+In that case, you will have to replace the '0.0.0.0' with a concrete ip address such as '127.0.0.1'.

 ## Time to get the code

 Checkout the code and make sure it is on your ``GOPATH``.
+(Important: we assume in this documentation and default configuration that your GOPATH has a _single_ root-directoy!)

     $ git clone https://github.com/hyperledger-labs/fabric-secure-chaincode.git $GOPATH/src/hyperledger-labs/fabric-secure-chaincode